 - loss of value of household services

-- loss of consortium (where your spouse or child has been negatively impacted by your injury)
+- loss of consortium (where your spouse has been negatively impacted by your injury)

-An experienced NY accident lawyer will always consider a range of issues when making determinations about what damages to seek.
-Be careful not to fall for the trap of believing the worth of your case based on the value that an insurance adjuster has placed on your claim.
+An experienced NY car accident lawyer will always consider a range of issues when making determinations about what damages to seek.
+Be careful not to fall for the trap of believing the worth of your case based on the value that an insurance adjuster has placed on your claim or solely property damage.
 Always keep in mind the fact that an insurance adjuster is not advocating for your interests and he or she has the incentive to drastically underestimate the value of your losses.
-Only an experienced attorney with a duty to fight for your interests, can provide a fair assessment of the value of your case.
+Only an experienced motor vehicle accident attorney with a duty to fight for your interests, can provide a fair assessment of the value of your case.

-According to New York's No-Fault rules, there is a 30 day time frame to file for No-Fault benefits following a car accident.
+According to New York's No-Fault rules, there is a 30-day time frame to file a claim for benefits following a car accident.
 Therefore, before proceeding on your own, it is crucial to understand the pitfalls of trying to handle your case without legal representation.

-Following a car accident, especially in our fast-moving city, it is understandable for an individual to want to settle the matter quickly and move on as soon as possible.
-As a result, many people are tempted to try to take care of all issues—including legal issues—without getting help from an experienced lawyer.
+Following a car accident in NYC, especially in our fast-moving city, it is understandable for an individual to want to settle the matter quickly and move on as soon as possible without getting help from an experienced lawyer.
 But trying to handle the matter on your own will place you at a serious disadvantage.

-You can be sure that those representing the negligent party—almost always an insurance company—will be lawyers working to pay out as little as possible.
-Insurance companies and their attorneys often calculate the value of your claim based on how aggressive they feel the injured party will fight for full compensation for the harm caused.
-When you retain a lawyer to fight for you, you are essentially ensuring that you are not taken advantage of by the other side.
+The party responsible for your accident will almost certainly be represented by insurance lawyers whose sole goal is to pay you as little as possible for your injuries.
+Insurance companies often calculate the value of a claim based on how aggressively the injured party fights for full compensation for the harm caused.
+When you retain a lawyer to fight for you, you are ensuring that you are not taken advantage of by the other side.

-You should retain an attorney who has vast experience in handling car accident cases and one who is able to stand up to the insurance company at all costs.
-If the other side is not cooperating and your case requires judicial intervention, the attorney must be prepared to take the case to court to ensure full and fair recovery.
-Knowing that you are willing to go as far as necessary to ensure justice by obtaining experienced legal counsel often means that the opposing side will deal more reasonably right from the start.
+It is critically important to retain a lawyer with vast experience in handling car accident cases, who can stand up to the insurance company.
+If the other side is not cooperating and your case requires judicial intervention, the lawyer must be prepared to take the case to court for a jury verdict to ensure full and fair recovery.
+Knowing that you are willing to take all steps necessary to ensure justice by obtaining experienced legal counsel will often convince the opposing side to make a better offer right from the start.

-You need an attorney knowledgeable and experienced in New York law to fight for your rights and to show the insurance company that you are serious about your case.
-An auto accident attorney at The Rothenberg Law Firm LLP will take your injury case on a contingency fee basis, which means that you do not have to pay any money up front—our lawyers are only compensated following a successful recovery.
+You need trial lawyers knowledgeable and experienced in New York law to fight for your rights and to show the insurance company that you are serious about your case.
+Our auto accident attorneys will take your injury case on a contingency fee basis, which means that they are only compensated following a successful recovery on your behalf.

 It cannot be reiterated enough that insurance companies are in the business of paying as little as possible for every claim, to help them maximize company profits.
 No matter how nice the insurance adjuster seems, the adjuster’s only goal is to pay you as little as possible.
 In fact, the adjuster is usually rewarded for resolving claims for as little as possible and as quickly as possible.